max0x7ba/dns-benchmark/README.md

          system,  13.443,       1000,         15
 ```

 In my setup, system and router (192.168.50.1) DNS use Cloudflare DNS and this is why their times are similar.
-The router times are the best because it runs `dnsmasq` that caches DNS responses and is able to resolve queries locally.
+The router times are the best because it runs `dnsmasq` that caches DNS responses and is able to resolve some of the queries locally.

 # Portability
 The script requires Python 3 and `dig` command line utility.